La Mesa Neighborhoods Guide: Schools, Parks, and What Life Looks Like in Each Area

 What is it really like to live in La Mesa, CA

-Why Families Keep Choosing La Mesa
+Why People Keep Choosing La Mesa

 The city calls itself "The Jewel of the Hills," and honestly, it earns that.
 It's got small-city feel, real community events like the Friday farmers market and the annual Oktoberfest on La Mesa Boulevard, and it still gives you quick access to beaches, mountains, downtown, and SDSU without living on top of any of them.